nodejs/node/doc/api/net.md

 added: v0.1.90
 -->

-The `'listening'` event is emitted when the server has been bound after calling `server.listen`.
+The `'listening'` event is emitted when the server has been bound by calling the `server.listen()` method.

 The listener callback is called without passing any arguments: